MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 The Bot Framework SDK defines a variety of input dialogs for collecting and validating user input.

 > [!IMPORTANT]
 > Actions (_trigger actions_) are dialogs, and as such have all of the power and flexibility you need to create a fully functional and robust conversation flow.
-While the actions included in the bot framework SDK are extensive, you can also create your own custom actions to perform virtually any specialized task or process you need.
+While the actions included in the Bot Framework SDK are extensive, you can also create your own custom actions to perform virtually any specialized task or process you need.

 ## Prerequisites